ArsenalGunners/MVMDD/README.md

   ![image](https://github.com/CollabAR-Source/MVMDD/blob/master/example.PNG)

 ### 1.2 Augmented image set
 We apply data augmentation techniques on the pristine image set to generate a new augmented image set.
 Specifically, **three types of image distortion** are considered, *motion blur, Gaussian blur, and Gaussian noise*.
+Motion blur always appear because of the movement of mobile and head-on device.

 For each type of distortion, **eight distortion levels** are considered.
 We are using the following models to augment distortion images:

 - Motion blur:
   - Sun, Jian, Wenfei Cao, Zongben Xu, and Jean Ponce.
 "Learning a convolutional neural network for non-uniform motion blur removal."
 In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, pp. 769-777.
 2015.